Logo Los Pueblos Más Bonitos de EspañaLos Pueblos Más Bonitos de España - Inicio

 Llerena

-We follow the road to Llerena, a stately town with Mudejar and Renaissance traces.
-Its arcaded Plaza Mayor and medieval walls welcome a fascinating legacy.
-Strolling through its streets is to relive the historical splendor of the southern countryside and the cultured soul of the noblest Extremadura.
+Llerena, a stately town with Mudejar and Renaissance influences.
+Its arcaded Plaza Mayor and medieval walls welcome visitors to a fascinating heritage.
+Strolling through its streets is like reliving the historical splendor of the Southern Countryside and the cultured spirit of the most noble part of Extremadura.

-We end the route in Olivenza, where Spain and Portugal merge in stone and tradition.
-Among bastioned fortresses, tiled churches and Manueline-flavored streets, this border town reveals a unique identity.
-Its shared history makes it an unparalleled cultural treasure.
+Olivenza, where Spain and Portugal merge in stone and tradition.
+Amid bastioned fortresses, tiled churches, and streets with a Manueline flair, this border town reveals a unique identity.
+Its shared history makes it a cultural treasure like no other.

-The Route of the Iberian and Border Villages can be enjoyed all year round.
-Its millenary history, its mix of cultures and its varied landscapes make it an unforgettable journey in any season.
+The Route of the Iberian and Border Villages can be enjoyed year-round.
+Its millennia-old history, blend of cultures, and varied landscapes make it an unforgettable journey in any season.

 ROUTE